julianto0911/gipsy/README.md

 Pardon for my bad english as i am not a native english speaker.
 Here i would like to share my piece of code for clean architecture with golang.

-My essential understanding about the concept ofclean architecture, especially in the context of golang :
+My essential understanding about the concept of clean architecture, especially in the context of golang :
 1. Each parts should be independently able to be tested, replaceable, and maintainable.
 2. Each layer should be indirectly access by other layer, in which we use interface to achieve it.
-3. Each implementation of component of each layer, should be solitary, non accessible from outside of its layer.

 I understand that clean code approach sometimes overwhelming for people that try to understand it.
 Therefore here i will try to explain it as simple and easy as possible.